Sports Illustrated for the 2nd week in a row.

 2. May 28, 1956: BOB SWEIKERT: KING OF THE BRICKYARD.
 Sweikert had just won the Indy 500.
 Less than a month later, he was killed in another race.

 1. February 13, 1961: LAURENCE OWEN, America's Most Exciting Girl Skater.
 Despite the name, she was female, and only 16 years old.
-She was expected to follow in the footsteps of U.S. skating legends Tenley Albright and Carol Heiss.
-Just 2 days after the date on the cover, a Boeing 707 carrying the entire U.S. figure skating team crashed just before its destination of Brussels, Belgium.
-There were 73 deaths, including all the skaters and all their coaches.
+She was expected to follow in the footsteps of recent U.S. skating stars Tenley Albright (Gold Medal at the 1956 Winter Olympics in Cortina d'Ampezzo, Italy) and Carol Heiss (Gold Medal at the 1960 Winter Olympics in Squaw Valley, California).

 One thing I should mention: For the most part, the Swimsuit Edition cover models seem to be immune from The Dreaded SI Cover Jinx.
 Granted, not all of them have avoided pain and tragedy.
 But most became as famous as they wanted to become, and all of them, as of Kate Upton's 2012 appearance, are still alive.